Can you upgrade motherboard and CPU without a fresh install?

 2. Click system backup under Backup tab.
 It will automatically select needed items as the backup source.

-3. Click "Step2" to specify a folder or drive as the backup destination.
-You can backup to external hard drive or the original hard drive.
+3. select the destination path for you backup and click Start Backup.
+You can backup to external hard drive or the original hard drive, even network path.

 After that, you can upgrade your motherboard and CPU.